Area Guide: The Hertfordshire village of London Colney

 The village also offers supermarkets, hairdressers, several takeaways and a variety of different businesses including a tattooist and several estate agents.

-There are also doctor’s practices, a library and a handful of popular pubs.
+In addition there are doctor’s practices, a library and a handful of popular pubs.

 The retail park, Colney Fields, offers a selection of supermarkets and stores including a Sainsbury’s, Marks & Spencer’s and Next.